Paul the Apostle: Council of Jerusalem

-A vital meeting between Paul and the Jerusalem church took place in the year 49 AD by "traditional" (and majority) dating, compared to a "revisionist" (and minority) dating of 47/51 AD.
-The meeting is described in Acts 15:2 and usually seen as the same event mentioned by Paul in Galatians 2:1.
-The key question raised was whether Gentile converts needed to be circumcised.
-At this meeting, Paul states in his letter to the Galatians, Peter, James, and John accepted Paul's mission to the Gentiles.
+A vital meeting between Paul and the Jerusalem church took place in the year AD 49 by traditional (and majority) dating, compared to a revisionist (and minority) dating of AD 47 or 51.
+The meeting is described in Acts 15:2 and usually seen as the same event mentioned by Paul in Galatians The key question raised was whether Gentile converts needed to be circumcised.
+At this meeting, Peter, James, and John, who Paul calls Pillars of the Church, accepted Paul's mission to the Gentiles.

 The Jerusalem meetings are mentioned in Acts, and also in Paul's letters.
 For example, the Jerusalem visit for famine relief apparently corresponds to the "first visit" (to Peter and James only).
 F. F. Bruce suggested that the "fourteen years" could be from Paul's conversion rather than from his first visit to Jerusalem.

 Incident at Antioch

 Despite the agreement achieved at the Council of Jerusalem, Paul recounts how he later publicly confronted Peter in a dispute sometimes called the "Incident at Antioch", over Peter's reluctance to share a meal with Gentile Christians in Antioch because they did not strictly adhere to Jewish customs.

 Writing later of the incident, Paul recounts, "I opposed [Peter] to his face, because he was clearly in the wrong", and says he told Peter, "You are a Jew, yet you live like a Gentile and not like a Jew.
 How is it, then, that you force Gentiles to follow Jewish customs?"
 Paul also mentions that even Barnabas, his traveling companion and fellow apostle until that time, sided with Peter.

 The outcome of the incident remains uncertain.
 The Catholic Encyclopedia suggests that Paul won the argument, because "Paul's account of the incident leaves no doubt that Peter saw the justice of the rebuke".
 However, Paul himself never mentions a victory, and L. Michael White's From Jesus to Christianity draws the opposite conclusion: "The blowup with Peter was a total failure of political bravado, and Paul soon left Antioch as persona non grata, never again to return".

-The primary source account of the Incident at Antioch is Paul's letter to the Galatians.
+The primary source account of the incident at Antioch is Paul's letter to the Galatians.